Professor David White

 His research has been supported by the ARC (via the Linkage, Discovery, Linkage International and Future Fellowship schemes), as well as the equivalent funding bodies in Hong Kong and the UK.
 Industry support has been provided by various oil and gas operators (BHP, BP, Chevron, Petrobras, Shell, Total, Woodside and others through the SAFEBUCK JIP) and service companies (Acergy, Advanced Geomechanics, Benthic, Fugro, Talisman, Technip, WorleyParsons and others also through SAFEBUCK).

 The outcomes from his research have been disseminated through >200 publications.
-His papers have been awarded the Bishop Medal, the Telford Premium, the RM Quigley Honourable Mention and the BGA Prize (twice).
+His papers have been awarded the Bishop Medal, the Telford Premium, the RM Quigley Medal, and RM Quigley Honourable Mention and the BGA Prize (three times).
 He was awarded the 2010 Anton Hale Award by the Australian Academy of Science, for distinguished research in earth science, and he was Western Australia's 2011 Young Scientist of the Year.
-He is active in engineering practice, consulting widely on foundation and pipeline design for the offshore industry via the Perth-based company Advanced Geomechanics.
+He is active in engineering practice, consulting widely on foundation and pipeline design for the offshore industry via the Perth-based company Advanced Geomechanics (part of the Fugro Group).

 Dave has served on the editorial boards of three journals and two ISO standard committees (concerned with jack-up foundations and pipelines).
 He is Secretary of the ISSMGE's Technical Committee 2 (Geotechnical Physical Modelling), and currently leads the geotechnical aspects of the SAFEBUCK and STABLEPIPE Joint Industry Projects on on-bottom pipeline design.